apacgps/arrow/README.md

 * Compare the differences between Azure Kubernetes Service and Azure Container Apps (15min)
 * Discuss the advantages of using API Management, API policies and the developer portal (15min)
 * Discuss the use of Azure Cognitive Search and how it can be integrated to Azure Functions (30min)
-* Discuss the use of automated ML with Azure Machine Learning, and how it can be deployed to AKS or other container services (30min)
+* Discuss the use of Azure Machine Learning and automated ML, and how models can be deployed to AKS or other container services (30min)

-* Demo an operationalAKS Cluster, and it's autoscaling behaviour (15min)
+* Demo an operational AKS Cluster, and it's autoscaling, autohealing capability (15min)
 * Demo Azure API Management, API policies, and the developer portal (15min)
 * Demo Azure Cognitive Search and how it can be used to search indexed documents (15min)
 * Demo deployment of AI Models from Azure Machine Learning to Azure Container Apps  (15min)